RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 20.md

 ***

-Brun set Trouble down, finally accomplished that all her gym visits were for a good reason.
+Brun set Trouble down, feeling accomplished that all her gym visits were for a good reason.
 She'd barely broken a sweat carrying her darling creature from the bus stop to the clearly broken apartment door.

 (Paragraph about Trouble looking a little faint after a week of not walking)

 Debug had been clear she expected things to look like this.
 Brun had a stab of worry for Beth, they had been here that same night that whoever had tossed Debug's apartment had been.
 Was the reason why she'd not heard anything from them since then that whoever had hurt Debug had moved on and hurt manager Beth as well?

 "Dee gave me these as we were leaving."
 Brun handed her ward a pair of blue disposable gloves obviously stolen from the hospital.
 "We don't want to get wrapped up in whatever hellfire Sinéad brings down... actually..."
-Brun pulled out her phone and dialed Sinead's number, she'd gotten it the week prior while they had been searching for Debug incase they got split up, but it never mattered back then.
+Brun pulled out her phone and dialed Sinead's number, she'd gotten it the week prior while they had been searching for Debug incase they all got split up, but it never mattered back then.

 The phone rang for a few seconds.

 "Who's speaking?"
 Sinead's voice barked through the phone.

 "It's Brunhilde Brown, I'm your daughter's de facto partner."
 Thinking of her last conversation with Beth; Brun felt she could almost empathize with her as she flexed a connection she knew Sinéad coveted.
-"Wer're just outside Debug's place and everything is shambles.
+"We're just outside Debug's place and everything is shambles.
 Have the police finished going through looking for evidence?
 Dee asked us to drop by and grab something."

+There was a pregnant pause full of expecting Sinéad to lose her cool again, but instead Brun heard them taking a measured breath and calming themselves.

+"Yes, we found all the details we needed.
+The landlord should have taken steps to repair the door since we did a search, I'll give them a call.
+Regardless try to to leave your fingerprints everywhere incase we have to go back later."
+Brun was almost impressed at home serious and cavalier they were being Debug's house being broken into.
+"Also, don't call me again unless something actually happens."

+"Who else am I supposed to call about an active investigation?"
+Brun heard the call cut off as she started speaking.
+"How did she keep getting promotions?
+That lady is a terrible cop?"

+Trouble was making a face at her and nodding, Brun didn't need to know what exactly they meant to understand sarcasm.
+Behind the glib responses though, was obvious exhaustion, Trouble was not doing well standing on her own yet.
+Brun picked her princess back up and strode into the crime scene.

+Dee's apartment was very much evocative of her personality.
+Some parts of the studio apartment had a lot of attention put into them, the comfortable bed with a harem of pillows that she might have stolen from work.
+And then at the opposite end of the spectrum was the pile of books and boxes that had spilled off a small side table next to am armchair and piles around it rose up to essentially double the size of the side table.
+Her kitchen was tiny and very bare, if she didn't know better Brun would think Dee didn't cook for herself at home.

+Brun put Trouble back down in the arm chair and gave her a gentle pet to reassure her before turning to face the rest of the room once more.

+Next to the door, opposite the comfortable chair was where a lot of the mess seemed to be focused around.
+A small pile of important looking books, including what Dee had sent them to find in the first place: a small, black, leather bound book with no details on the cover and no latch to hold it closed.
+The pages buldged from use and writing.
+Picking up the book, Brun flipped it open and found it exactly as Debug described it: every page was filled with the names and phone numbers (and some notes about them) of all the odd people Debug had managed to meet while out and about.

+For someone so guarded, Brun was confused how Dee could put time into meeting this many people, let alone getting all their phone numbers.
+But Brun had spent a week convinced Dee had the rizz to hit up random staff for heavy petting...so maybe she just had a vibe that lead people to think she was up for that.

+Unable to hold her curiosity, Brun had a quick peek at the other books scattered about.
+One was a crossword book, another was a book of terrible poems, and a third was fake.
+It was one of those book safes, but it appeared to be one Dee had made herself.
+The front cover had obvious bait written on it: Dark Past Secrets.
+Peering inside caused Brun to burst out laughing, looking around the room she found the evidence of how successful this trap had been.

+Brun brought the fake book over to Trouble to share the mirth with her.

+"Hahahaha, Trouble check this out.
+It's a fake book, one of the ones you'd hide a flask of whisky in or what not."
+Brun presented Trouble with the device.
+"And Dee has been cruel enough to put an obvious fake label on the front, as if she would actually write her secrets down."
+Brun under liner the words on the front with her finger just as Trouble had been all week.
+"Except...hehehehe...she put one of those dye packs in it and rigged it to blow when it was opened."
+Brun lost herself to laughter again imaginating the criminal finding this and getting a faceful.
+"And over there we even have an outline of them on the wall where they opened it."

+The shillouette Brun was pointing at looked person shaped but it was very vague.
+It made whoever did this look as tall as Brun,  it the angle they opened it would have more to do with how tall they looked splattered on the wall.

 ***